Layer Manager and Layer Concept

 To select a layer, click on its name.
 If you then Shift-click on another layer’s name, this will select both layers and the ones between them.
 You can also invert the selection status using the

-With the introduction of Cinema 4D R17, layer settings of selected (or multiple) layers can also be displayed and modified in the Attribute Manager (which also has a special Layer mode).
+Layer settings of selected (or multiple) layers can also be displayed and modified in the Attribute Manager (which also has a special Layer mode).
 In conjunction with the Take function, Takes can be assigned to Cinema 4D elements on different layers.

 In this example, all items that are not geometry (such as lights, cameras and backgrounds) have been assigned their own layers, which in turn have been placed inside a Scene layer.
 Likewise, the geometry has been split up into various layers, which in turn are inside a Geometry layer.
 Here, all geometry is hidden in the view except the walls.
 You can hide or show various parts of the scene in seconds using a just few mouse clicks.

 The benefit of using layers becomes even greater when you are working with very complex scenes, such as an architecture scene with the building imported from CAD and containing 20,000 different polygon objects together with 100 lights and 20 cameras added in Cinema 4D.
 Layers offer an elegant solution to working quickly with these complex scenes.
 Suppose you want to texture the walls.
 Simply hide everything else in the Object Manager so that you can focus on the walls without other objects getting in the way.